Do I Need a Student Loan Cosigner? A Guide

 Beyond the worst-case-scenario discussion, cosigners should know the additional risks they take on when cosigning a student loan:

 • Credit score.
 Cosigning a loan will affect a person’s credit score, since they’re taking on the debt as well.
 Even if the borrower makes on-time payments and doesn’t default, the cosigner will see a change in their credit score by taking on the additional debt.
-It could potentially benefit their score.
+On the upside, though, it could potentially benefit their score.

 • Liability.
 If the borrower defaults on the loan, it becomes the cosigner’s responsibility to pay for it.
 A lender can come to collect from the cosigner, seizing assets and garnishing paychecks to cover missed payments.